titusrobin/MOOd/README.md

 - What is the minimum number of scene views required to achieve reliable detection?
 - Which object features most significantly contribute to accurate detection?

-## Semester Contributions and Findings
+## II.
+Semester Contributions and Findings

 This section describes what is within this repository and our deliverables for the Fall 2024 Semester.